 There are two coaching models we use and train for directive and non-directive coaching: PEDAL and GROW.

 PEDAL is a model for directive coaching, GROW is a model for non-directive coaching.
-These models are depicted in the infographic on the right.
+These models are depicted in the images within this section.

 When using the GROW model, the coach begins the discussion by asking about the coachee’s goals.
 They then explore the reality of the current situation, the options for change and then agree the best way forward.